Demi-urge/menace_sandbox/docs/visual_agent_prompt.md

 # Visual Agent Prompt Format

-`BotDevelopmentBot` sends instructions to visual code generators.
+`BotDevelopmentBot` sends instructions to visual code generators through the local ``SelfCodingEngine``.
 The prompt is composed of several sections.
 Each section guides the agent to create a complete, testable repository.
 The list below summarises the required headings:

 1. **Introduction** – states the target language, bot name and short